International Travel

 Employment pass holders are subject to medical exams and may be denied or deported on medical grounds, including for HIV infection.

-Ambulance services are widely available.
-We do not pay medical bills.
+The Department of State, U.S. embassies and U.S. consulates do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.
 Most hospitals and doctors overseas do not accept U.S. health insurance.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance coverage.
+Visit the U.S. Centers for Disease Control and Prevention for more information on the type of insurance you should consider before you travel overseas.

 Always carry your prescription medication in original packaging, along with your doctor’s prescription.
 Check with Singapore’s Health Sciences Authority to ensure the medication is legal in Singapore.